Initial Covenant Curses for Disobedience

 Rejecting God’s commands brings His opposition instead of His blessing.

-16 I also will do this to you: I will appoint terror over you, even consumption and fever, that shall consume the eyes, and make the soul to pine away.
-You will sow your seed in vain, for your enemies will eat it.
+16 then this is what I will do to you: I will bring upon you sudden terror, wasting disease, and fever that will destroy your sight and drain your life.
+You will sow your seed in vain, because your enemies will eat it.

-17 I will set my face against you, and you will be struck before your enemies.
-Those who hate you will rule over you; and you will flee when no one pursues you.
+17 And I will set My face against you, so that you will be defeated by your enemies.
+Those who hate you will rule over you, and you will flee when no one pursues you.

 Rejecting God’s commands brings His opposition instead of His blessing.